- Agronomic: barley, corn, peanuts, sorghum (milo), soybeans

 a.
 Determine N transfer distances and penetration into weed patches, and the impact of transfer on weed population dynamics.

 c.
-Determine the impact of N on the N nutritional status of weed seeds and the competitiveness of offspring.
+Determine the impact of N transfer on the N nutritional status of weed seeds and the competitiveness of offspring.